aws-samples/serverless-patterns/apigw-lambda-opensearch-serverless-nextgen/README.md

 # Amazon API Gateway to AWS Lambda to Amazon OpenSearch Serverless NextGen

 This pattern deploys a serverless semantic search API using Amazon API Gateway, AWS Lambda, and Amazon OpenSearch Serverless with the NextGen architecture.
 All three services operate on a pay-per-use model with no minimum baseline cost, meaning the entire stack incurs zero compute charges when idle.
+You pay only for storage of indexed data.

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/apigw-lambda-opensearch-serverless-nextgen